lucaong/cubdb/README.md

   - Simple `get`, `put`, and `delete` operations

-  - Arbitrary selection and transformation of ranges of entries with `select/3`
+  - Arbitrary selection of ranges of entries sorted by key with `select`

   - Atomic transactions with `put_multi`, `get_and_update_multi`, etc.